📊 AWK Key Takeaways

 American Water Works shows solid core utility fundamentals, with strong operating profitability, steady revenue growth, and healthy interest coverage supporting a generally resilient earnings base.
 However, net income was flat year over year, liquidity is tight, and free cash flow is meaningfully negative because the business remains highly capital intensive.
 The fundamentals support stability more than near-term upside, with execution on capital spending and financing discipline being the key factors.

-Why Buy American Water Works Company, Inc. Stock?
-AWK Key Strengths
+American Water Works Company, Inc. Key Strengths (AWK)

 - Strong operating margin of 36.7% and net margin of 21.7% indicate durable regulated utility profitability